e18e/e18e/docs/blog/the-year-ahead-2026.md

 - [@thealexlichter](https://bsky.app/profile/thealexlichter.com) - e18e & Friends
 - [@alexanderkaran](https://bsky.app/profile/alexanderkaran.bsky.social) - framework performance tracker

+## e18e & Friends

+[@thealexlichter](https://bsky.app/profile/thealexlichter.com) has been a long-time member of the e18e community, and is now the host of our new show: **e18e & Friends!**

+Every month, we will invite a guest from the wider community to chat about what they've been working on, often with a focus on the performance space.

+This will be live streamed so we can take questions from the audience, and recorded for later viewing on YouTube.

+The first episode will be live on the **10th February**, and the guest is yet to be announced!

+Follow along on [Discord](https://chat.e18e.dev) for updates :rocket:

 ## Module Replacements v3

 The [module replacements](https://github.com/es-tooling/module-replacements) project has been core to the e18e community since the beginning.
 It provides a data set which maps older, heavier dependencies to modern, more performant alternatives.